austinmama/fortigate-1g/cancelling.md

 # Canceling a Firewall
 {: #canceling-a-firewall}

-Firewalls can be cancelled at any time, by performing the following procedure:
+You can cancel your Fortigate Security Appliance 1Gbps (FSA) any time using the instructions here.
+{: shortdesc}

 1. From your browser, open the [IBM Cloud UI Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/security/firewalls/multivlan/provision){: new_window} and log into your account.
 2. Click the navigation menu in the top left of the [IBM Cloud Catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com) and select **Classic Infrastructure > Network > IP Management > VLANs** and click on the firewall device you want to cancel.